• Home

 Question 4) Describe the powers of Criminal Courts to inflict punishments.

-Question 5) Frame the charge and write a judgment based on the 40 allegations and evidence given hereunder by analyzing the evidence, keeping in mind the relevant provisions of the concerning law.
+Question 5) Frame the charge and write a judgment based on the 40 allegations and evidence given hereunder by analyzing the evidence and considering the relevant provisions of the concerning law.

 Refer to the most critical questions in the Code of Criminal Procedure for Delhi Judiciary Preparation.

 Question 1) Can a Sessions Judge make provision for the disposal of any urgent application by the Chief Judicial Magistrate of the district?
-Would the Magistrate, in such a case, be deemed to have his jurisdiction to deal with such an application?
+In such a case, would the Magistrate be deemed to have his jurisdiction to deal with such an application?

 Question 2) Is an Assistant Sessions Judge subordinate to the Sessions Judge of that Sessions Division?
 Give reasons for your answer and mention the relevant provision, if any.

-Question 3) What are the provisions relating to the Public Prosecutors and Assistant Public Prosecutors under the Criminal Procedure Code?
+Question 3) What provisions relate to the Public Prosecutors and Assistant Public Prosecutors under the Criminal Procedure Code?
 Whether a police officer may be appointed as an assistant public prosecutor?

 Question 4) Define and distinguish between the following: